-Because trout in winter on the Madison River are not going to feed for a long duration during the day, plan your fishing for the warmest part of the day between Noon and 4 PM.
-Our Montana fly fishing guides that fish the Madison River in winter stick primarily to the walk-and-wade section because the river downstream of Palisades can become choked with shelf ice and as it gets closer to Ennis the potential for ice dams and unsafe conditions increases.
+Our Montana fly fishing guides that fish the Madison River in winter stick primarily to the upper walk-and-wade section because the river downstream of Palisades can become choked with shelf ice, and as it gets closer to Ennis the potential for ice dams and unsafe conditions increases.
 Read some of our recent blog posts featuring: 5 Tips for Winter Fly Fishing, Winter Fly Fishing Tips that Go Beyond Just Dressing Warm, 5 Tips to Improve Your Fly Fishing with Streamers or Winter Fly Fishing Options Near Bozeman.
 Our tailwater fisheries of the Upper Madison and Missouri Rivers are good bets right now while our freestone rivers like the Gallatin and Yellowstone Rivers may soon have shelf ice and where you can fish safely will be limited to certain sections.
-The Upper continues to be a good option.
 Trout are avoiding the fast water that makes up a lot of this section of the river so if you can find some slower runs they will be filled with trout.
 The water near Ennis is a little more diverse than the “50 mile riffle” upstream and has some great holding water.
 Nymphing stoneflies trailed by smaller baetis nymphs has been effective.
 Eggs and some of the larger midge larva patterns such as 3 dollar dips are also a good option.

 Flies for the Madison Right Now: